deadlydog/deadlydog.github.io/_posts/2024-11-16-Prevent-NuGet-package-vulnerabilities-from-breaking-the-build.md

 A better solution is to leverage a `Directory.Build.props` file to apply the changes to all projects in a directory.
 You can read more about Directory.Build.props and how to use it [on the MS docs here](https://learn.microsoft.com/en-us/visualstudio/msbuild/customize-by-directory).

+[This MS doc](https://learn.microsoft.com/en-us/dotnet/core/compatibility/sdk/9.0/nugetaudit-transitive-packages) has more information on some of the workarounds mentioned above.

 You can find more information about potential actions to take when you encounter a vulnerable dependency in [the NuGet audits docs here](https://learn.microsoft.com/en-us/nuget/concepts/auditing-packages#actions-when-packages-with-known-vulnerabilities-are-reported), and [this MS blog post](https://devblogs.microsoft.com/nuget/nugetaudit-2-0-elevating-security-and-trust-in-package-management/).